 With such features, one cannot fail to see why this great tusker was such a major tourist attraction in Kenya.
 Thousands of tourists flocked to the Tsavo East National Park to catch a glimpse of this magnificent jumbo.

-Interestingly all known tuskers of Satao’s stature are only to be found in Kenya.
+Interestingly you only see tuskers of Satao’s stature in Kenya.
 But did you know that Satao’s kind thrived in the 70s and 80s?
 Back then Tsavo’s elephant population stood at an impressive 40,000 strong.

 Due to their relatively larger tusks compared to other elephants, they became a major target by poachers.
 Today, only a handful roam the Savannahs of Kenya.
 So conservation cringes whenever any one of them dies.
 Just a month before Satao’s demise, poachers speared another iconic jumbo, Mountain Bull, in the Mount Kenya area.